25 Mar 2019

 (LH): I think that the reality is that the skills that many people are looking for are in really short supply.
-Which means that you need people to assess those skills and know where to find them from a position of knowledge and of insight.
+This means that you need people to assess those skills and know where to find them from a position of knowledge and of insight.

-We also need to bring to the table a broader advisory relationship with our clients, because many people are trying to find the same talent
+We also need to bring to the table a broader advisory relationship with our clients, because many people are trying to find the same talent.

 Many may not actually find it or it may not even exist right now.
 So we need to bring that advisory conversation about where else you’d go or advise on the aligned industries, maybe looking outside your industry in a place that you haven’t thought of before, looking in a slightly different part of an organization where the skills could transfer.